World Values Survey: Findings

 A 2013 analysis noted the number of people in various countries responding that they would prefer not to have neighbors of the different race ranged from below 5% in many countries to 51.4% in Jordan, with wide variation in Europe.

+According to the 2017-2020 world values survey, 95% of Chinese respondents have significant confidence in their government, compared with the world average of 45% government satisfaction.

 History

 The World Values Surveys were designed to test the hypothesis that economic and technological changes are transforming the basic values and motivations of the publics of industrialized societies.
 The surveys build on the European Values Study (EVS) first carried out in 1981.
 The EVS was conducted under the aegis of Jan Kerkhofs and Ruud de Moor and continues to be based in the Netherlands at the Tilburg University.
 The 1981 study was largely limited to developed societies, but interest in this project spread so widely that surveys were carried out in more than twenty countries, located on all six inhabited continents.
 Ronald Inglehart of the University of Michigan played a leading role in extending these surveys to be carried out in countries around the world.
 Today the network includes hundreds of social scientist from more than 100 countries.

 The surveys are repeated in waves with intervals of 5 to 10 years.
 The waves have been carried out in the years listed in this table:

 Findings from the first wave of surveys pointed to the conclusion that intergenerational changes were taking place in basic values relating to politics, economic life, religion, gender roles, family norms and sexual norms.
 The values of younger generations differed consistently from those prevailing among older generations, particularly in societies that had experienced rapid economic growth.
 To examine whether changes were actually taking place in these values and to analyze the underlying causes, a second wave of WVS surveys was carried out in 1990–91.
 Because these changes seem to be linked with economic and technological development, it was important to include societies across the entire range of development, from low income societies to rich societies.